Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * To introduce the DNS Recursive Operator Privacy (DROP) statement and present a framework to assist writers of this document.
-A DROP statement is a document that an operator can publish outlining their operational practices and commitments with regard to privacy thereby providing a means for clients to evaluate the privacy properties of a given DNS privacy service.
-In particular, the framework identifies the elements that should be considered in formulating a DROP statement.
+A DROP statement is a document that an operator should publish outlining their operational practices and commitments with regard to privacy thereby providing a means for clients to evaluate the privacy properties of a given DNS privacy service.
+The framework identifies a set of elements and specifies an outline order for them.
 This document does not, however, define a particular Privacy statement, nor does it seek to provide legal advice or recommendations as to the contents.

 A desired operational impact is that all operators (both those providing resolvers within networks and those operating large public services) can